Mercedes-Benz Central Gateway Module ZGS (also referred to as CGW) may fail, causing various warning lights or systems to stop working.

-If the key was dropped to the ground it may stop working as well.
-When the key is dropped the small coil inside the key can get damaged.
-A Mercedes-Benz key typically doesn't fail with a single drop but drop it several times and you may end up with a key that won't start or unlock the car.
+If the key was dropped to the ground, it might stop working as well.
+When the key is dropped, the small coil inside the key can get damaged.
+A Mercedes-Benz key typically doesn't fail with a single drop but drop it several times, and you may end up with a key that won't start or unlock the car.

 If you remove the circuit board from inside the keyfob, you should see a small coil.
 The coil is soldered at both ends.
 Inspect both ends and make sure they are still connected to the circuit board.

 If you have a spare key, try starting the engine with the second key to see if it works.

 If the second key does start the car, then we know we have a bad key.
 It is possible that a bad Mercedes-Benz key is able to unlock doors but not start the engine.
 Your Mercedes-Benz sends two different signals.
 One for unlocking doors and the other RFID chip used to authorize vehicle start.
 While it is unlikely to happen, it is still possible that the RFID chip integrated into the key is bad.

 If the spare key does not work, the problem is not the keys but the car.

 The main car battery may be partially discharged.
 When this happens, a number of low voltage fault codes get stored in the various control modules.
 What is more important is that modules such as the Electronic Ignition System (EIS) may not have enough power to power up properly and recognize the key.

 This scenario can be difficult to diagnose because when the car battery is practically discharged, the car lights and instrument cluster still power up.

 What you can do here is connect a jump box (or jumper cables) to jump-start the car.
 Press unlock on the keyfob and try to start the engine.
 In some cases, jump-starting will allow the car to recognize the key and allow you to start the engine.